Contra Costa County Area Plans on Aging

 For important state related COVID-19 guidance from California Department of Public Health (CDPH), visit the website listed below:

 For the latest information on COVID-19, visit Contra Costa County’s Health Services Department’s Coronavirus webpage or contact the COVID-19 call center:

 Caring for Seniors

-Ombudsman services include complaint investigation and resolution services to residents over the age of 60 residing in skilled nursing homes and residential care facilities.
+Long-Term Care Ombudsman services include complaint investigation and resolution services to residents residing in skilled nursing homes and residential care facilities.

 Family Caregiver provider services are implemented by the AAA to addresses the specific needs of family members who provide care to an elderly relative.
 Through a network of agencies, family caregivers are provided with respite services, resource information, counseling, assistive living devices, and services to grandparents who are providing custodial care to a child.